 The present Non-Cognitive test was developed to assess the personality traits of the Air Traffic Controllers.
 Further implications of this test can be functional at two levels.
-First, this test can be utilized for the purpose of screening air traffic controllers recruitment of Air Traffic Controllers.
-Secondly, it can also be used

-Suitability Screening Test For Air Traffic Controllers
+First, this test can be utilized for the purpose of screening air traffic controllersfor recruitment of Air Traffic Controllers.
+Secondly, it can also be used as a screening device at ATC Training institutes for evaluation of Air Traffic Controllers at the training phase.
+This Non-Cognitive test being developed and validated on military aspirants will be advantageous to measures ATC Job specific personality traits.